elchs/LetoDBf/Readme.txt

          QUIT
       ENDIF

- For detailed parameters of leto_Connect() see: 7.1
+ For detailed parameters info of leto_Connect() see: 7.1

  With connection to the server, information about codepage is sent to server to be used for this connection for index keys etc.